-- It starts out fuzzy, but keep at it and focus on the process: I was flustered initially because the problem space was technically challenging.
-However, as I started breaking down the problem, collect data, meeting PMs and leaders in the team to understand the business context, clarity started to emerge.
-One of the things that helped me throughout the internship was to stay laser-focussed on the user.
-Trying to understand their needs, pain-points, motivations helped me add tremendous value to the project.
+- It starts out fuzzy, but keep at it and focus on the process: I was flustered initially because of complex problem space.
+However, as I focussed on user research, understanding business context, clarity emerged.
+Staying laser-focussed on the user, trying to understand their needs, pain-points, motivations helped me bring tremendous value to the project.